stratoit/internship_2018/README.md

 Accuracy may often be a wrong measure of how well the car drives.
 When we run the neural net at a very fast sampling rate, then sometimes an image with the camera **just to the right** of the track may get a command **to go straight**, but the next sampled image may get predicted correctly.
 So often these wrong predictions are not noticable and hence would not affect your application.
 * Random splitting and shuffling the train-test data often leads to slightly different accuracies in different experiments.
 This it possible for us to only give an approxiamte measure of accuracy.
+* You might have to often make decisions regarding bias-variance tradeoffs i.e. do you want to make the car run very well just on the current track or would you like it to run on many tracks?
+This would change how you collect your data, adjust your learning rate, your regularisation etc.

 ## Visualising the Neural Net